-- A Monitor Change / Error Code Switch When this switch is pushed while lamp is blinking, it displays error code.
+- A Error Code / Reset Switch When this switch is pushed while lamp is blinking, it displays error code.
 When starter switch is turned to STOP, display screen resets.
-See Troubleshooting for details of the blinking state warning and the illumination state (trouble) of failure codes. - B Auto Idle Switch The switch is used for minimizing fuel consumption at no-load operation.
-It functions when the lamp goes on. - C Digital Monitor When power is supplied, revolution speed (lamp lighting) is indicated.
+See Troubleshooting for details of the blinking state warning and the illumination state (trouble) of failure codes. - B Discharge Air Pressure Gauge Indicates working pressure. - C Starter Switch Starts and stops engine. - D Engine Trouble Diagnosis In case of trouble, diagnosis lamp lights.
+See Troubleshooting. - E Digital Monitor When power is supplied, revolution speed is indicated.